matthewc0913/sep10-freedom-project/tool/learning-log.md

 * My next steps is to try and make more unique shapes and keep changing how they look.

 3/25/2024
-* What I did was changed the white boxs color to purple
+* What I did was Imade the cylinder circle around the sphere and have the white box color change to purple
-* My next steps is to try and make more unique shapes and keep changing how they look.
+* My next steps is to stack shapes and build something with the shapes I have